undefined

 Eligibility criteria of the Labour-Sponsored Venture-Capital Tax Credit program

-• The company must be a small or medium-sized business or co-operative located in Nova Scotia.
+• The company must be a small or medium-sized business or a co-operative based in Nova Scotia.

-• The corporation must issue newly issued common voting shares that are non-redeemable and non-convertible.
+• The business must seek equity financing by issuing newly issued common voting shares that are non-redeemable, non-convertible, and unrestricted in profit sharing or participation upon dissolution.

-• The shares must not have eligibility for any other tax credit or deduction under the Income Tax Act, except for certain RRSP purposes or a federal LSVCC tax credit.
+• The investment must not be eligible for any other tax credit or deduction under the Income Tax Act, except for RRSP deduction or the federal LSVCC tax credit.

 Who is eligible?